 For example, suppose your script imports the (streams derived) library.
 First, Ikarus will map the library name to the file path streams/derived.ss.
-Suppose that Ikarus was installed using the --prefix /usr/local configuration option, and suppose further that the value of IKARUS\LIBRARY\PATH is set by the user to be /home/john/ikarus-libraries:/home/john/srfis.
-Ikarus will search in the following locations in sequence until it finds the file it is looking for.
+Suppose that Ikarus was installed using the --prefix /usr/local configuration option, and suppose further that the value of IKARUS\LIBRARY\PATH is set to /home/john/ikarus-libraries:/hom Ikarus will search in the following locations in sequence until it finds the file it is looking for.